skinwalker3654/mini-vm/README.md

     add 2 R1
     hlt
 # now the register R1 is 4 not 3, because we skiped the label1
+# also the comments dosent work in the real assembler, i only put them  in the README.md
 ```

 ## compile and run